tstroobosscher/EE459Spring2019/README.md

 | February 14, 2019 | 2ff6edde | 3.6% | 8.1% |
 | February 19, 2019 | a9bf3ceb | 3.6% | 35.4% |
 | February 19, 2019 | ea79e88a | 9.5% | 42.9% |

+## Issues
+Programming the board while using SPI devices can cause bus contention and can interfere with the actual binary uploading.
+The ISP should have a lock on the SPI bus, all other devices should be held at high impedance.
+Tri-state buffer?